javogel/coup_challenge/README.md

 ## Design considerations
-Ruby was the language of choice because of it opens source libraries(or gems), its community, and lastly because of the present developrs strength with the language.
+Ruby was the language of choice because of it opens source libraries(or gems), its community, and lastly because of the present developers strength with the language.
 Then, in order to quickly build a Rack based api the Sinatra framework was chosen for its quick setup and simplicity.
 The design mainly aimed at solving the problem at hand, but to also keep future extensibility and change in mind.